gbmhunter/blog/content/electronics/components/inductors/_index.md

     \(I\) is the current flowing through the inductor<br>
 </p>

-This equation is only valid when the inductor is operating in it's linear region, that is, before the current reachs the point where the magnetic feild begins to **saturate**.
-Notice that it is similar to the [equation for energy in a capacitor](/electronics/components/capacitors#energy).
+This equation is only valid when the inductor is operating in it's linear region, that is, before the current reaches the point where the magnetic field begins to **saturate**.
+Notice that it is similar to the {{% link text="equation for energy in a capacitor" src="/electronics/components/capacitors#energy" %}}.

 ### Simple Impedance Model